 Learning how to sell

 But good ideas are not enough.
 A strong business understanding of the global marketplace is crucial.
-To that end, Hirvonen has been responsible for instituting business management courses as part of the fashion programme, and taken on significant EU projects with other design schools, initiated multidisciplinary studies within the design department, and paved the way for a new sustainability Masters programme.
+To that end, Hirvonen has been responsible for instituting business management courses as part of the fashion programme, and she has taken on significant EU projects with other design schools, initiated multidisciplinary studies within the design department, and paved the way for a new sustainability Masters programme.

 “We have many visiting instructors who work internationally in the field – all of our work needs to be strategic and operative,” says Hirvonen.
 “And it’s important to remember that not only the students are the talent – the teaching staff are, too.
 Talented teachers who understand this industry are essential.”